Donte Whitner

-Donte Demetrius Whitner Sr. (born July 24, 1985) is a former professional American football strong safety.
-He played college football at Ohio State, and was drafted by the Buffalo Bills eighth overall in the 2006 NFL Draft.
-Whitner also played in the National Football League (NFL) for the San Francisco 49ers, Cleveland Browns, and Washington Redskins.
+Donte Demetrius Whitner Sr. (born July 24, 1985) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, and was selected by the Buffalo Bills with the eighth overall pick in the 2006 NFL draft.
+Whitner also played in the NFL for the San Francisco 49ers, Cleveland Browns, and Washington Redskins.

-Early years
+Early life

 Whitner was born in Cleveland, Ohio.
 He is the older brother of former Connecticut Huskies defensive end Lindsey Witten.
 He attended Glenville High School in Cleveland.
 After his senior high school football season he was invited to the U.S. Army All-American Bowl game.
 He attended Ohio State, not finishing his degree, and then enrolled at San Jose State University several years into his NFL career.

 When Whitner was six years old he was hit by an oncoming car after chasing a loose football down the street.
 He had up to 30 fractures in his legs from the impact and was told that he might not be able to walk again.
 The oncoming car suffered significant body damage.
 He spent three months in a full body cast but recovered.

 College career

-Whitner played for the Ohio Buckeyes from 2003 to 2005 as both a defensive back and safety.
+Whitner played for the Ohio State Buckeyes from 2003 to 2005 as both a defensive back and safety.
 His junior year proved his most rewarding as he earned all-conference honors and helped the Buckeyes defeat Notre Dame during the 2005 Fiesta Bowl.
 During the 2005 season, Whitner recorded 73 tackles and 2 interceptions.

 Professional career

 Buffalo Bills

-The Buffalo Bills selected Whitner in the first round (eighth overall) of the 2006 NFL Draft.
+The Buffalo Bills selected Whitner in the first round (eighth overall) of the 2006 NFL draft.
 Whitner was the second safety drafted in 2006 and was selected one pick behind Texas safety Michael Huff.

+Whitner was the first player ever drafted with the NFL draft chime, despite being the eighth pick of the 2006 NFL draft.
+It is unknown why it was not played from the start of the 2006 NFL draft.

 Whitner missed the beginning of training camp due to a contract holdout.
 On August 7, 2006, the Buffalo Bills signed Whitner to a five-year, $29 million contract that includes $13.51 million guaranteed.

 In his first career game, he recorded his first interception against Tom Brady.
 The ruling on the field was a touchdown, but was later overruled when replay showed that Whitner had stepped out of bounds.
 He finished 2006 with 104 total tackles and one interception for 10 yards.
 In 2009, Whitner recorded his first career touchdown on a 76-yard interception return from Tampa Bay Buccaneers quarterback Byron Leftwich in Week 2.
 His most productive game to date was in Week 12 of the 2010 season, where he recorded 18 total tackles against the Pittsburgh Steelers.